angus-dolan/sem-group-5/use-cases/use-case-27.md

 ## MAIN SUCCESS SCENARIO

-1. Organisation requests a population report for total population, city population and non-city population in each country.
+1. Organisation requests a population report for entire world.
-2. Employee extracts population data of all country.
+2. Employee extracts population data for world.
 3. Employee organises the data as requested.
 4. Employee has a produced report.